romatimon/test_bz/README.md

 ```

 ## Output
-The results will be saved to the specified JSON file and displayed in the terminal.
+The results will be converted to the terminal.
 The output includes:

 - Packages only in branch 1.
 - Packages only in branch 2.
-- Packages with a higher version in branch 1. .
+- Packages with a higher version in branch 1.